 The Corpus of Baroque Ceiling Painting in Germany (CbDD) is dedicated to making all research findings freely accessible to the public through an internet platform, following the principles of Open Access.
 The project remains adaptive to evolving standards and embraces continuous development within the realm of the Semantic Web.
 Specifically tailored to the requirements of this image-focused research project, an online publication database will be hosted at the Deutsche Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg.

-Art Historical Research and Digital Humanities
+Bridging Art History and Digital Humanities

-New Forms of Visualisation
+New Possibilities of Visualization

-The WissKI software is developed with funding of the DFG as a Joint Venture of the Digital Humanities Research Group of Computer Science at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), the Museum-Computer-Science-Department at the Germanische Nationalmuseum (GNM) in Nürnberg and the Biodiversity Informatics Group at the Zoologische Forschungsmuseum Alexander Koenig (ZFMK) in Bonn.
+The digital platform is stored on long-term servers maintained by the LRZ.
+WissKI software development is funded by the DFG and is a collaborative effort involving the Digital Humanities Research Group of Computer Science at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), the Museum-Computer-Science Department at the Germanische Nationalmuseum (GNM) in Nürnberg, and the Biodiversity Informatics Group at the Zoologische Forschungsmuseum Alexander Koenig (ZFMK) in Bonn.